All Episodes

 They're generally in lockstep.

-But I I think this leadership fight with McCarthy is actually representative of a bigger schism, a bigger fight in the Republican Party, especially among those in Washington over some big things over the border, over forever wars, Ukraine spending, and then over spending in general.
+But I think this leadership fight with McCarthy is actually representative of a bigger schism, a bigger fight in the Republican Party, especially among those in Washington, over some big things over the border, over forever wars, Ukraine spending, and then over spending in general.

-Well, weren't we told that the real reason is is that they wanted the full appropriations process, which in in reality that that to me is a very solid strong argument.
+But weren't we told that the real reason is that they wanted the full appropriations process, which in reality, that to me is a very solid, strong argument.

 I'm tired of these massive omnibus bills.

-The one that they had over Christmas while I was on vacation because I would have been screaming bloody murder was a bad deal and it just continues this massive continuation of uh the uh this continuation of of government spending and growth.
+The one that they had over Christmas while I was on vacation because I would have been screaming bloody murder was a bad deal, and it just continues this massive continuation of this continuation of government spending and growth.

-Uh obviously securing the border uh has to be a top priority.
+Obviously, securing the border has to be a top priority.

-The only party that's gonna do anything about that is gonna be the Republican Party.
+The only party that's going to do anything about that is going to be the Republican Party.

-And so it's frustrating to me to sit back and see that the possibilities right there at their fingertips if they would just just if they would have taken the I think the lifeline that Chip Roy, Scott Perry, and Byron Donald's offered, one of two, I think that could have bridged the gap to get the appropriations bills done, voted on, and and gone back to proper order order.
+And so it's frustrating to me to sit back and see that the possibility is right there at their fingertips if they would just, if they would have taken the lifeline that Chip Roy, Scott Perry, and Byron Donald's offered, one of two, I think that could have bridged the gap to get the appropriations bills done, voted on, and gone back to proper order.

-That would have been to me an ideal, you know, scenario short of getting them done on time.
+That would have been, to me, an ideal scenario short of getting them done on time.

-Right, and in the members I've talked to today and in the in the past week, it seems like the big fault line that emerged uh was really over the debt limit deal that that McCarthy went and struck with uh with Biden, I think it was in back in July, and that seemed to sour a lot of the people who were initially with him in that speaker battle, they felt betrayed.
+And the members I've talked to today and in the past week, it seems like the big fault line that emerged was really over the debt limit deal that McCarthy went and struck with Biden.

-And so while yes, you're absolutely right that uh the issues on paper are the spending bills and appropriations.
+And so while, yes, you're absolutely right that the issues on paper are the spending bills and appropriations, I think a lot of members were worried in there.

-Well, that well, then why didn't they put put forward a motion to vacate then?
+Well, then why didn't they put forward a motion to vacate then?

-W you know, why in this instance at this moment would they do it now?
+Why in this instance, at this moment, would they do it now?

 Well, it happened now because Matt Gates issued it, not because the others issued it.

-The only name that I've heard, and I don't think we'll ever make it, is Emers, who's from Minnesota.
+The only name that I've heard, and I don't think we'll ever make it, is Emmers, who's from Minnesota.

-I I've heard his name a lot um from from quarters that I honestly did not expect.
+I've heard his name a lot from quarters that I honestly did not expect.

-I've been told that he was he was actively trying to work with the conservatives with the Freedom Caucus to stitch deals together, even though ideologically he may not be a good fit.
+I've been told that he was actively trying to work with the conservatives, with the Freedom Caucus, to stitch deals together, even though ideologically he may not be a good fit.

 I've heard Jeff Hearn from Oklahoma as a bit of a dark horse candidate, as well as Steve Scalise.

-So it's those three names that I've heard bandied about in the last uh couple days.
+So it's those three names that I've heard bandied about in the last couple days.

-I'm not sure Scalisa is up to it.
+I'm not sure Scalise is up to it.

-Um people trust him, but obviously there's health issues there, uh, which is why I think Emerson and Hearn from Oklahoma are are the kind of names I keep hearing today as people who might be able to get a consensus behind them.
+People trust him, but obviously there's health issues there, which is why I think Emerson and Hearn from Oklahoma are the kind of names I keep hearing today as people who might be able to get a consensus behind them.

-But Sean Davis, if they put your name forward and you were a member of Congress, would you ever take that job with a four vote majority and and any one member at any time can vacate the chair because I wouldn't.
+But Sean Davis, if they put your name forward and you were a member of Congress, would you ever take that job with a four-vote majority and any one member at any time can vacate the chair?

 No, not a chance.